 Archaeology is often about the classification of objects, which can be done in a variety of different ways, such as material type, size, method of manufacture and style, among others.
-Classification can be used to help determine such things as function, age, use and cultural affinity.
+Classification can be used to help determine such things as function, age, use, and cultural affinity.
 In essence, archaeologists arrange pre-contact artifacts into like-groups that … Continue reading What’s in a name?

-This is the continuation of post I started two weeks ago.
+This is the continuation of a post I started two weeks ago.
 5000-4000 years ago This millennium saw the rise of Egypt's Old Kingdom and the start of construction of the Egyptian pyramids; they would remain the tallest and largest human constructions for thousands of years.
-Also in Egypt, pharaohs began to posture themselves as living … Continue reading At the same time: Part 2
+Also in Egypt, pharaohs began to posture themselves as … Continue reading At the same time: Part 2

 Most people do not realize how much human history there is in this province.
 Many think that the first Indigenous inhabitants were the Beothuk when in reality the first Indigenous inhabitants were here nearly 9000 years ago.
 With this post, I am going to try to place these 9000 years of occupation in the context … Continue reading At the same time